 Example.
 You are a calendar year taxpayer.
-A hurricane destroyed your home in September 2017.
-In December 2017, the insurance company paid you \$3,000 more than the adjusted basis of your home.
+A hurricane destroyed your home in September 2021.
+In December 2021, the insurance company paid you \$3,000 more than the adjusted basis of your home.
 The area in which your home is located isn't a federally declared disaster area.
-You first realized a gain from the reimbursement for the casualty in 2017, so you have until December 31, 2019, to replace the property.
-If your home had been in a federally declared disaster area, you would have until December 31, 2021, to replace the property.
+You first realized a gain from the reimbursement for the casualty in 2021, so you have until December 31, 2023, to replace the property.
+If your home had been in a federally declared disaster area, you would have until December 31, 2025, to replace the property.

 Extension.
 You can apply for an extension of the replacement period.
 Send your written application to the Internal Revenue Service Center where you file your tax return.
-See your tax return instructions or go to Where To File Paper Tax Returns With or Without a Payment for the address.
+See your tax return instructions or go to Where To File Paper Tax Returns With or Without a Payment on IRS.gov for the address.
 Your application must contain all the details about the need for the extension.
-You should make the application before the end of the replacement period.
+You should apply before the end of the replacement period.

 However, you can file an application within a reasonable time after the replacement period ends if you have a good reason for the delay.
-An extension may be granted if you can show that there is reasonable cause for not making the replacement within the regular period.
+An extension may be granted if you can show that there is reasonable cause for not making the replacement within the replacement period.